SF Wheelchair Accessible Taxis Problems

-The best option is to use accessible public transportation like, BART, MUNI and buses, or rent a van.
-The light rail and historic F-Market & Wharves line are accessible at certain street level stops and is fully accessible in the underground stations.
-MUNI gives a disabled discounted.
+The best option is to use accessible public transportation like BART, MUNI, and buses, or rent a van.
+The light rail and historic F-Market & Wharves line are accessible at certain street-level stops and are fully accessible in the underground stations.
+MUNI gives a disabled discount.

 ATTENTION TRAVELERS: Multiple wheelchair users have reported that both Yellow Cab and DeSoto Cab are NOT serving us with accessible vans.
 PLEASE refrain from using them OR better yet call and complain.